mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 ## Anatomy

-Each tree item is shaped by a series of composable slots.
+Each Tree Item component is shaped by a series of composable slots.
 Hover over them in the demo below to see each slot.

 <!-- TBD which option is the best: interactive or image -->
 <!-- {{"demo": "CustomTreeItemDemo.js", "hideToolbar": true}} -->